Racketship01/Vue-Masterclass/README.md

     <router-view />
   </template>
   ```
-  - NOTE: we dont need to use v-bind syntax to a prop if its not dynamic or it is not an array or an object or connected to the computed data or computed properties e.g **`to=""`** props at the router-link as this component is not changing as will be serve as a navigation
+  - NOTE: we dont need to use v-bind syntax to a prop `:to=""` if its not dynamic or it is not an array or an object or connected to the computed data or computed properties e.g **`to=""`** props at the router-link as this component is not changing as will be serve as a navigation
 - Keep MainNav Constant, Dynamically Render Component

   ```html